|Home | Contact Us | Site Map | Shopping Cart|

 The original PAWS SANCTUARY, comprised of 30 acres in Galt, California, is a haven of treasured memories and senior residents enjoying their Golden years, oblivious to the passing of time.
 As preparations continue with construction of new animal habitats and the relocation of the remaining animals from the Galt facility to the expanded 2,300-acre ARK 2000 sanctuary in San Andreas, PAWS hosted its final Galt Sanctuary open house on May 21, 2011.

-The AMANDA BLAKE MEMORIAL WILDLIFE REFUGE, 100 acres in Herald, California, established in Ms. Blake's memory, provides refuge for emu, rhea, fallow deer, eland, Muntjack deer and a herd of scimitar-horned oryx.
-Through this sanctuary, PAWS continues Amanda's commitment to the protection of animals in captivity as well as in the wild.
+The AMANDA BLAKE MEMORIAL WILDLIFE REFUGE, 100 acres in Herald, California, established in Ms. Blake's memory, provided refuge for emu, rhea, fallow deer, eland, Muntjack deer and a herd of scimitar-horned oryx.
+Through this sanctuary, PAWS continued Amanda's commitment to the protection of animals in captivity as well as in the wild.
+The wildlife refuge and museum is now permanently closed.
+The last remaining emus were moved to ARK 2000 in 2022.

 ARK 2000, 2,300 acres of pristine, natural habitat in San Andreas, California.
-ARK 2000 is currently home to elephants, lions, bears and tigers.
+ARK 2000 is currently home to elephants, big cats and bears.

 The story of PAWS began when co-founder, Pat Derby, worked with exotic animals as a trainer on the set of many popular television shows in the 1970s ("Flipper", "Daktari", "Gunsmoke", "Lassie", "Gentle Ben") and other animal films.
 She was also the trainer and spokesperson for famed Lincoln Mercury "Sign of the Cat" car commercial cougars - Chauncey and Christopher.
 In the process of developing her own training methods based on trust and love instead of fear, Pat was shocked to discover a profession rampant with neglect and abuse.
 Her autobiography, "The Lady and Her Tiger" (Dutton 1976), was the first expose of the harsh training methods and minimal care which were standard in the entertainment industry.